tinylib/msgp/README.md

 ### Performance

+If you like benchmarks, this is [the fastest and lowest-memory-footprint serializer for Go in this test.](https://github.com/alecthomas/go_serialization_benchmarks) (I put considerable effort into generating high-performance code.
+I figure there's no point in putting up with the extra complexity of generated code if it does not buy you a substantial performance improvement.)

 As you might imagine, the generated code is quite a lot more performant than reflection-based serialization; generally you can expect a ~4x speed improvement and an order of magnitude fewer memory allocations when compared to other reflection-based messagepack serialization libraries.
-(Typically, the `EncodeTo` method does zero allocations. `DecodeFrom` can do as little as 1 allocation if the struct fields are already initialized.)
+(Typically, the `EncodeTo` method does zero allocations. `UnmarshalMsg` can also do zero allocations in the best case.)
 YMMV.

-If you like benchmarks, we're the [second-fastest and lowest-memory-footprint round-trip serializer for Go in this test.](https://github.com/alecthomas/go_serialization_benchmarks)